 Hacking is a serious crime in the state of Connecticut and the United States overall.
 This crime is commonly applied considered a computer crime because it has become a prevalent crime since the rise of computers and the internet.
 To learn more about this crime, read on.

+Because the consequences can be so serious for the victim of hacking, this crime is taken seriously by the government.
 Hacking is classified and punished in a number of different ways.
 Also, this crime is punishable under Connecticut’s computer crime statutes and will depend on the individual circumstances of the crime.
 Computer hacking can range from a Class B felony to a Class B misdemeanor.
 If charged as a Class B felony, you face:

 - As many as 20 years in prison.